akhilramadugu/Project-RookieCab.com/README.md

 ## Prerequisites

 You wouldn't be able to run the entire applucation since you do not have the backend logic which you need to send requests to database (for which I have used Digital Ocean).
 You can run and use the frond end side of the project without any issue.
-To run the entire and test the entire application you might find the following code snippets helful.
+To run and test the entire application you might find the following code snippets helful.

 ```python
 # User Signup